Force over Distance: Chapter 50

 “Tell the doc I say hi,” she called after him.

-Young gave her a bemused nod, wondering what would actually happen if he told Rush that “Barnes said hi.”
+Young gave her a bemused nod, wondering what would happen if he actually told Rush “Barnes says hi.”
 The pair of them probably hadn’t exchanged ten words over the past two years.

 Yellow-gold light spilled from TJ’s open office door.
 She looked up as he passed, her eyes a warm flash of aquamarine.
 Young gave her a nod.
-She smiled at him, then returned to her work.
+She smiled and returned to her work.

-Young paused in the doorway that led to the back room and let his eyes adjust to the dark.
+Young paused as he entered the back of the infirmary and let his eyes adjust to the dark.

-Across the room, Chloe had climbed into Rush’s gurney, and was lying shoulder-to-shoulder with the guy.
-Chloe had a computer open on her thighs.
-From what Young could pick up from the audio—it sure as hell sounded like fancy British people talking.
+Across the room, Chloe’d climbed into Rush’s gurney, and was lying shoulder-to-shoulder with the man.
+She had a computer open on her thighs.
+From what Young could pick up from the audio—it sounded like fancy British people talking.
 Chamber music?
 Maybe some horses clopping along?

 Rush looked up, met Young’s eyes, and opened a hand, giving a pretty strong well-what’s-a-guy-to-do vibe.